I run a programme in my classroom called ‘Read Around New Zealand’, which my own teacher ran when I was a student.

 The aim is to encourage children to read (and it even gets reluctant readers on board).

-For example, if a children reads 100 pages they will travel 50 kilometres and this continues until they reach a nearby town.
-Each time they pass a town they are rewarded with incentives eg sitting on a cushion for a day, 5 minutes free time etc. I ensure the towns aren't too far apart so they can be rewarded regularly.
+For example, if a child reads 100 pages, they will travel 50 kilometres, and this continues until they reach a nearby town.
+Each time they pass a town, they are rewarded with incentives, e.g. sitting on a cushion for a day, 5 minutes of free time etc. I ensure the towns aren’t too far apart so they can be rewarded regularly.

 (This idea was contributed by Trish)

-Through school holidays I also encourage writing and give each child a writing book, which they are write what they experienced during the holidays.
+Through school holidays, I also encourage writing and give each child a writing book in which they write what they experienced during the holidays.
 My year one child has just completed his first day of writing on his own and completed a page and a half of interesting writing (by himself).
-We have to as teachers believe children can do better and strive to risk take to get the better for them.
+We have to, as teachers, believe children can do better and strive to risk take to get the better for them.